 Olympia, WA 98507-9030

-- Making an appointment to visit a driver licensing office location.
+Make an appointment to visit a driver licensing office.

-- We'll get back to you by mail, to the address we have on record, within 2 weeks.
+You'll receive a response by mail at the address we have on record within 2 weeks.

 What if I no longer require an intrastate medical waiver or federal medical exemption?

 - A new Medical Examination Report showing you don't have any disqualifying medical conditions, and

 - Commercial Driver License Intrastate Medical Waiver Removal Application showing the medical condition(s) you no longer have.

 - Get a new license:

 - Pay a fee to get a new license without the medical variance "V" restriction.